 What is 10DLC?

 10DLC is the industry nickname for the new local messaging standard being introduced by mobile carriers.
 As part of it, businesses must now register on The Campaign Registry (TCR).
-Once registered, they receive a “Trust Score'' that determines the number of messages they can send and how fast they can send them.

 Why is 10DLC being introduced?